CME211/notes/lecture-5.md

 ![matmul](matrix.png)

-Computing one value in the output matrix requires O(n) operations, and there are n2 values in the output matrix.
+Computing one value in the output matrix requires `O(n)` operations, and there are `n^2` values in the output matrix.

 ## Linear search

 *Linear search* is searching through a sequential data container for a specified item.
-An example of this is finding the start index of a given substring in a longer string.
+An example of this is finding the start index of a given sub-string in a longer string.

 Exercise: Find the number `x` in your data: